 Cha Cha Roll

-When it comes to pancakes, American style wins by a mile.
-Outsider Tart offers proper American-style pancakes, come in serving sizes of short, regular, or long haul.
+When it comes to pancakes, American style wins by a mile in my opinion.
+Outsider Tart offers proper American-style pancakes, which come in serving sizes of short, regular, or long haul.
 They also offer weekends specials as well, featuring flavour combos that’d guarantee to ‘feed your soul’.

 My Old Dutch

 Whether you want thin or thick pancakes, savoury or sweet, or mini poffertjes, My Old Dutch has got it all.
 Their extensive menu offers a wide variety of toppings combos, as well as seasonal flavours, or simply design your own!

 Burnt Toast Cafe

 The local gem of Brixton Village, Burnt Toast Cafe, serves up some of the fluffiest and arguably best pancakes in London.
 They come with the toppings combo of your choice and are drenched in both maple syrup and butterscotch sauce.
 French toasts may be their headlines but their pancakes are one not to be missed.
 Their usual crowd and queue is the perfect testament to how good these pancakes are.

 Whether it’s Scarlett Green, Barbie Green, Timmy Green, Daisy Green…Daisy Green Collection’s range of Aussie cafes easily makes one of the most popular brunch spots in London.
 Their Buttermilk Blueberry Pancakes, topped with fresh berries, honey mascarpone cream, and pure maple, are a popular catch.
 I mean, how could one not love them when it’s also prettily topped with a flower as well?